Growing Passion for Environmental Work

 “I knew Illinois Tech’s academic structure was one that I’d thrive in,” she says.
 “I realized after finishing my first year that as much as I enjoyed what I was doing, there was something that fit me much better, which led to my decision to switch to the civil engineering program.”

-Genna has since thrown herself full force into engineering and is an active member of the Society for Environmental Engineers and Scientists (SEES) and the American Society of Civil Engineers (ASCE), where she serves as the vice president and one of the captains of the Student Steel Bridge Competition.
+Genna has since thrown herself full force into engineering.
+She is vice president of the Society for Environmental Engineers and Scientists (SEES) and an active member of Illinois Tech's chapter of the American Society of Civil Engineers (ASCE), where she is one of the captains of the Student Steel Bridge Competition.
 She is doing a minor in sustainability and specializing in environmental engineering.

 “These leadership positions have allowed me to attend conferences, connect with professionals, and nail interviews that have set me up for success,” she says.